Skip to main content

 Mesopotamia, Anatolia

-In letter ARM 26/1 47 (Royal Archive of Mari), it is reported that Askudum divided the cattle and horses collected from the Canaanites into herds (1988CharpinD_LafontB:190-199, archibab.fr).
-In letter ARM 26/2 533, also from the Royal Archive of Mari, the author writes about ongoing negotiations for the supply of white Anatolian horses (1988CharpinD_LafontB:526-527, archibab.fr).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+The Mari archives also provide insight into the livestock trade and military logistics of the era.
+In letter ARM 26/1 47, it is reported that Askudum divided the cattle and horses collected from the Canaanites into organized herds (1988CharpinD_LafontB:190–199, archibab.fr).
+Furthermore, in letter ARM 26/2 533, the author writes about ongoing negotiations for the supply of white Anatolian horses (1988CharpinD_LafontB:526–527, archibab.fr).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 17 Dan shall be a serpent by the way, an adder on the path, that biteth the horse in the heels, so that his rider falleth backward.